CVXR: An R Package for Disciplined Convex Optimization: Examples

-We plot the fitted saturating hinges in Figure \ref{fig:hinge-sse}.
+In \proglang{R}, we first define the estimation and loss functions: \begin{CodeChunk} \begin{CodeInput} R> f_est <- function(x, knots, w0, w) { + hinges <- sapply(knots, function(t) pmax(x - t, 0)) + w0 + hinges + } R> loss_obs <- function(y, f) (y - f)^2 \end{CodeInput} \end{CodeChunk} This allows us to easily test different losses and knot locations later.
+The rest of the set-up is similar to previous examples.
+We assume that \code{knots} is a \proglang{R} vector representing $(t_1,\ldots,t_k)$. \begin{CodeChunk} \begin{CodeInput} R> w0 <- Variable(1) R> w <- Variable(k) R> loss <- sum(loss_obs(y, f_est(X, knots, w0, w))) R> reg <- lambda * p_norm(w, 1) R> obj <- loss + reg R> constr <- list(sum(w) == 0) R> prob <- Problem(Minimize(obj), constr) R> result <- solve(prob) \end{CodeInput} \end{CodeChunk} The optimal weights are retrieved using separate calls, as shown below. \begin{CodeChunk} \begin{CodeInput} R> w0s <- result$getValue(w0) R> ws <- result$getValue(w) \end{CodeInput} \end{CodeChunk} We plot the fitted saturating hinges in Figure~\ref{fig:hinge-sse}.
 As expected, when $\lambda$ increases, the spline exhibits less variation and grows flatter outside its boundaries.
-The squared error loss works well in this case, but as we saw in Section \ref{ex:huber}, the Huber loss is preferred when the dataset contains large outliers.
-We can change the loss function by simply redefining \begin{CodeInput} loss_obs <- function(y, f, M) { huber(y - f, M) } \end{CodeInput} and passing an extra threshold parameter in when initializing \code{loss}.
-In Figure \ref{fig:hinge-out}, we have added 50 randomly generated outliers to the bone density data and plotted the re-fitted saturating hinges.
+The squared error loss works well in this case, but as we saw previously in this section, the Huber loss is preferred when the dataset contains large outliers.
+We can change the loss function by simply redefining \begin{CodeChunk} \begin{CodeInput} R> loss_obs <- function(y, f, M) huber(y - f, M) \end{CodeInput} \end{CodeChunk} and passing an extra threshold parameter in when initializing \code{loss}.
+In Figure~\ref{fig:hinge-out}, we have added 50 randomly generated outliers to the bone density data and plotted the re-fitted saturating hinges.
 For a Huber loss with $M = 0.01$, the resulting spline is fairly smooth and follows the shape of the original data, as opposed to the spline using squared error loss, which is biased upwards by a significant amount.

-\subsection{Nonparametric Estimation}
+\subsection{Nonparametric estimation}

-\subsubsection{Log-Concave Distribution Estimation}
+\subsubsection{Log-concave distribution estimation}

-Let $n = 1$ and suppose $x_i$ are i.i.d. samples from a log-concave discrete distribution on $\{0,\ldots,K\}$ for some $K \in \integers_+$.
+Let $n = 1$ and suppose $x_i$ are i.i.d.\ samples from a log-concave discrete distribution on $\{0,\ldots,K\}$ for some $K \in \integers_+$.
 Define $p_k := \Prob(X = k)$ to be the probability mass function.
-One method for estimating $(p_0,\ldots,p_K)$ is to maximize the log-likelihood function subject to a log-concavity constraint \citep{mlelogcave}, \ie,
+One method for estimating $(p_0,\ldots,p_K)$ is to maximize the log-likelihood function subject to a log-concavity constraint \citep{mlelogcave}, i.e.,

 where $p \in \reals^{K+1}$ is our variable of interest and $M_k$ represents the number of observations equal to $k$, so that $\sum_{k=0}^K M_k = m$.
 The problem as posed above is not convex.
 However, we can transform it into a convex optimization problem by defining new variables $u_k = \log p_k$ and relaxing the equality constraint to $\sum_{k=0}^K p_k \leq 1$, since the latter always holds tightly at an optimal solution.
 The result is